vnessa-su/pizza-parlor/README.md

 * Select a size
 * Press the Add or Order button to display the price of the pizza in the Order section and Order total
 * Click Remove text on order item to remove it
+* Click Reset Order button to remove all pizzas from the order

 ## Technologies Used